PwLDev/Warpdroid/README.md

 ## Get Started
 Time to warp your game to Android!
-You can get started by following the walkthough tutorial I made in the **Warpdroid Wiki**, it won't be hard, I swear, [check it out!](https://github.com/PwLDev/Warpdroid/wiki)
+You can get started by following the walkthrough tutorial I made at the **Warpdroid Wiki**, it won't be hard, I swear, [check it out!](https://github.com/PwLDev/Warpdroid/wiki)

 ## Environment Setup
 If you'd like to debug Warpdroid or modify its source you can set up your own environment.